rohanraj3818/bayesian-deep-learning/README.md

 Decoder: in deep learning, the decoder is a neural net that learns to reconstruct the data xx given a representation zz.
 In terms of probability models, the likelihood of the data xx given latent variables zz is parametrized by a generative network.
 The generative network outputs parameters to the likelihood distribution p(x \mid z)p(x∣z).

 Inference: in neural nets, inference usually means prediction of latent representations given new, never-before-seen datapoints.
 In probability models, inference refers to inferring the values of latent variables given observed data.

+VAE are built using the following six steps:

+- An input image is passed through an encoder network.
+- The encoder outputs parameters of a distribution Q(z|x).
+- A latent vector z is sampled from Q(z|x).
+If the encoder learned to do its job well, most chances are z will contain the information describing x.
+- The decoder decodes z into an image.
+- Reconstruction error: the output should be similar to the input.
+- Q(z|x) should be similar to the prior (multivariate standard Gaussian).